7210 Timely or Non-timely State Fair Hearing Request

 • Texas Integrated Eligibility Redesign System (TIERS) Case Number;

-• reason for termination (e.g., medical necessity denial);
+• reason for termination such as a medical necessity (MN) denial;

-• specific information requesting the Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) financial denial case remain open during the state fair hearing.
-For example, the MEPD or TW financial denial case may need to remain open pending a state fair hearing decision regarding MN;
+• specific information requesting the Medicaid for the Elderly and People with Disabilities (MEPD) or Texas Works (TW) financial denial case remain open during the state fair hearing;

-• a copy of Form H2067-MC, Managed Care Programs Communication, from the managed care organization (MCO) indicating the member requested continued benefits, if applicable;
+• a copy of Form H2067-MC, Managed Care Programs Communication (PDF), from the MCO indicating the member requested continued benefits, if applicable;

-• a copy of Form H2065-D, Notification of Managed Care Program Services; and
+• a copy of Form H2065-D, Notification of Managed Care Program Services (PDF); and

-• the witnesses’ contact information, such as the MCO representative and the designated MCO back-up.
+• the witnesses’ contact information, such as the MCO representative and the designated MCO back-up; and

-HHSC continues or reinstates services pending the state fair hearing decision if the state fair hearing is initially dismissed and then subsequently reopened, and the member or AR requests continued services.
-The hearings officer, in effect, voids the prior state fair hearing decision if the hearings officer sets a date for a new state fair hearing.
+HHSC continues services pending the state fair hearing decision if the state fair hearing is initially dismissed and then subsequently reopened and the member or AR requests continued services.
+The hearings officer voids the prior state fair hearing decision if the hearings officer sets a date for a new state fair hearing.
 The member must continue to receive services until the hearings officer renders a new state fair hearing decision.

 7222.2 Discontinuation of STAR+PLUS HCBS Program Due to Member Not Requesting a State Fair Hearing

-A member’s STAR+PLUS Home and Community Based Services (HCBS) program services must continue until the effective date of denial noted on Form H2065-D, Notification of Managed Care Program Services.
-The program denial date is the last day of the month of the current individual service plan (ISP) or the last day of the month in which the adverse action notification period ends, whichever is later.
-Refer to Section 6200, Adverse Action Notification Period, for additional information.
+A member’s STAR+PLUS Home and Community Based Services (HCBS) program services must continue until the effective date of denial noted on Form H2065-D, Notification of Managed Care Program Services (PDF).
+The program denial date is the last day of the month of the current individual service plan (ISP) or the last day of the month that the adverse action notification period ends, whichever is later.
+Refer to Section 6200, Adverse Action Notification Period, for more information.

 7230 State Fair Hearing Actions